 This web page shows only a small excerpt of our Braxton research.
 Another 107 words(8 lines of text) covering the years 1219 and 1662 are included under the topic Early Braxton History in all our PDF Extended History products.

 Another 37 words(3 lines of text) are included under the topic Early Braxton Notables in all our PDF Extended History products.

 Because of the political and religious discontent in England, families began to migrate abroad in enormous numbers.
 Faced with persecution and starvation at home, the open frontiers and generally less oppressive social environment of the New World seemed tantalizing indeed to many English people.
 The trip was difficult, and not all made it unscathed, but many of those who did get to Canada and the United States made important contributions to the young nations in which they settled.
 Some of the first North American settlers with Braxton name or one of its variants:

-Braxton Settlers in the United States in the 17th Century
+Braxton Settlers in United States in the 17th Century

-Braxton Settlers in the United States in the 18th Century
+Braxton Settlers in United States in the 18th Century

-Braxton Settlers in the United States in the 19th Century
+Braxton Settlers in United States in the 19th Century

 The Braxton Family Crest was acquired from the Houseofnames.com archives.
 The Braxton Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.